christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 ## Static Code Analysis (SonarQube)
 1. Source code will be scanned for classic errors using a standardized tool (could be considered standard if a custom written solution is the only way to verify error for a language).
 2. No issues flagged as Critical will be permitted to go forward into a release unless:
   +  Agreed to by team.
   +  Update tool configuration file so error doesn't propagate.
   +  CM configuration file for tool.
   +  Add to comments/readme in deployment document and design document (coding standards)
 3. No Application Development STIG issues will be permitted going forward (get APP codes) into a release unless:
   +  Agreed to by team after performing a dedicated code review to ensure vulnerabilities are not considered dangerous to the project.
   +  Documented in the comments/readme in deployment document.
   +  Added to a new story in the backlog to be addressed immediately at next cycle.
   +  Customer notified of plan.

 ## STIG Considerations

 ### Unsafe Methods (APSC-DV-003210)
-Unsafe methods are those that have side-effects that are not understood properly or require elevated security privileges in order to perform their function.
+Unsafe methods are those that have side-effects that are not understood properly or require elevated security privileges to perform their function.
 No unsafe methods are utilized in this system.
 Functions such as strlen and related string manipulation functions are not used.
-Research into best C practices for unsafe functions was conducted and all relevent function calls replaced with known good representations of the same function.
+Research into best C practices for unsafe functions was conducted and all relevant function calls replaced with known good representations of the same function.

 Classic list of recognized unsafe functions: